Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 Ctrl can also be replaced with Cmd instead for macOS users

-# Install for Windows Intel
+# Installation for Windows Intel GPU's Only

 ## INTEL GPU's